 By Rhonda Lyons:

-There are extra than three hundred intellectual fitness courts across the united states in almost every country.
-Instead of prison time, Judge Stephen Manley orders people to take their medicine, stay sober, and sends some to network remedy applications.
+There are more than three hundred intellectual fitness courts across the United States in almost every country.
+Instead of prison time, Judge Stephen Manley orders people to take their medicine and stay sober and sends some to network remedy applications.

 Stephen Manley:

 You’re not in jail anymore.
-See, it is so lots better.
+See, it is so much better.
 Breathe the smooth air.
 Ah, keep it up.

 By Rhonda Lyons:

-While Judge Manley works to preserve human beings out of prisons and country hospitals, human beings like Jeffrey Jurgens, the journey and structure on the sanatorium is regularly the excellent alternative.
+While Judge Manley works to preserve human beings out of prisons and country hospitals, the journey and structure of the sanatorium are regularly an excellent alternative for human beings like Jeffrey Jurgens.

 Once a month, Joanna Jurgens makes this four-hour pressure to go to her son.